pierrecbrito/game-pygame/README.md

 Defense Tower is a game where the goal is to defend the tower against enemy missiles.
 Use your strategic skills to direct the missiles and protect your tower.

 ## Installation
-To install and run the game, follow the steps below:
+To install and run the game, follow the steps below (i hope you have Python 3 installed on your computer):

 1. Clone the repository:
 ```sh